Eucalyptus camaldulensis: Taxonomy and naming

-Dimilan is the name of this tree in the Miriwoong language of the Kimberley.
+' is the name of this tree in the Miriwoong language of the Kimberley.

 Distribution and habitat

 The dry river beds of central Australia have sufficient underground water flow to sustain the trees.

 Eucalyptus camaldulensis has the widest natural distribution of any eucalyptus species.
 It is commonly found along waterways and there are only a few locations where the species is found away from a watercourse.